 Your OneCard may be deactivated and/or confiscated if inappropriate or illegal use is reported.
 Reactivation of your OneCard is dependent upon approval by a supervisor.
 Should your card be deactivated and/or confiscated, the Replacement Card Fee, set out below, will apply.

 This account is a record of your money deposited into your Gator Dollars account.
-The money is available for purchasing products and services wherever the OneCard is accepted.
+The money is available for purchasing products and services (other than transit fare payments) wherever the OneCard is accepted.
 You do not earn interest, you may not use the OneCard as a credit card, nor to obtain cash, and you may not transfer your account.
-You may make a deposit by Discover Card, MasterCard, Visa, or American Express by logging in to OneCard Online or with cash at any Add Value Station (AVS) location.
-No change is given from an AVS.
-Cash deposits at any AVS will be available immediately on your account.
-You may retrieve your OneCard transaction history, from January 16, 2013, onward, up to a 90-day period by logging in to OneCard Online.
+You may make a deposit by MasterCard or Visa by logging onto the Online Card Office or with cash at any Add-Value Stations.
+The following website lists locations: http://onecard.sfsu.edu/add-value.
+No change is given at these stations.
+Cash deposits at any station will be available immediately on your Gator Dollars account.
+Statements of monthly account activity are available from the OneCard Office.

 Lost, Stolen or Damaged Cards

 If your OneCard/ Gator Pass is lost, damaged, or stolen you must take two steps: